Foundation of the State Crisis: Crisis

-In 1589, the Emperor agreed to appoint his eldest son as his successor, but Lady Zheng opposed this decision, causing a wave of mutual recriminations and arrests two years later when a pamphlet was circulated in Beijing accusing her of conspiring with high officials against the Emperor's eldest son.
+In 1589, the Emperor agreed to appoint Zhu Changluo as his successor, but Lady Zheng opposed this decision, causing a wave of mutual recriminations and arrests two years later when a pamphlet was circulated in Beijing accusing her of conspiring with high officials against the Emperor's eldest son.
 In an attempt to improve her public image, the Emperor made efforts to portray Lady Zheng in a favorable light.
 This reached its peak in 1594 when he ordered all Beijing officials of the fifth rank and above to contribute to her aid efforts for the famine in Henan.
 The Emperor's justification for postponing the appointment of a successor was that he was waiting for a son from the Empress.
-This decision sparked protests from high dignitaries, including grand secretaries Shen Shixing (in office 1578–91) and Wang Xijue (in office 1584–91 and 1593–94).
+This decision sparked protests from high dignitaries, including the grand secretaries Shen Shixing (in office 1578–91) and Wang Xijue (in office 1584–91 and 1593–94).
 Empress Dowager Li, the Wanli Emperor's mother, also supported Zhu Changluo's succession.
 When the Emperor objected, stating that his eldest son was the son of a mere palace servant, Empress Dowager Li countered that the Wanli Emperor was also the son of a mere servant.
 Critics argued that this succession case revealed the Wanli Emperor's inability to fulfill the duties of a monarch.
-Empress Dowager Li's public and behind-the-scenes support of Empress Wang countered the Emperor's support of Lady Zheng.
+Empress Dowager Li's public and behind-the-scenes support of Lady Wang countered the Emperor's support of Lady Zheng.
 Additionally, Empress Dowager Li relied on Ming law, which considered the appointment of heir to the throne a family matter, giving her, as the Emperor's mother, the final and decisive say.
-As a result, a loose group formed around Empress Dowager Li, consisting of high-ranking officials, prominent Buddhist monks, rank-and-file officials, and even some eunuchs, all supporting her interests and the interests of the Emperor's eldest son.
-The followers of the Empress and her son feared for her safety, as they believed that if she were to die, the Emperor could appoint Lady Zheng as the new empress, making her son the legal successor.
+A loose group formed around Empress Dowager Li, consisting of high-ranking officials, prominent Buddhist monks, rank-and-file officials, and even some eunuchs, all supporting her interests and those of the Emperor's eldest son.
+The followers of Lady Wang and Zhu Changhuo feared Empress Wang's death, believing that if she died, the Emperor could appoint Lady Zheng as the new empress, making her son the legal successor.

-When Zhu Changluo turned eight years old in 1590, officials insisted that he be appointed as successor so that his education, which typically began at the age of six, could officially commence.
-They used the example of the Wanli Emperor, who had also been appointed as successor as a child, to support their argument.
-The Wanli Emperor defended himself by stating that princes were traditionally taught by eunuchs.
+When Zhu Changluo turned eight years old in 1590, officials insisted that the Emperor appoint him as successor so that his education, which typically began at the age of six, could officially commence.
+To support their argument, they noted that the Wanli Emperor himself had been appointed as successor as a child.
+The Emperor defended himself by stating that princes were traditionally taught by eunuchs.
 Despite this, in 1591, the Emperor, under pressure from officials, finally agreed to appoint a successor within two years.
 The opposition, fearing further delays, demanded that Zhu Changluo's teaching and preparations for his appointment begin immediately.
-This request was met with anger from the monarch, who refused to comply.
+The Emperor was angered at this request and refused to comply.